kareltucek/firmware/doc-dev/user-guide.md

 ### Advanced key binding

-In order to bind action to a complex shortcut, you can bind an `ifShortcut` macro onto the first key of such shortcut, as already shown above.
+In order to bind action to a complex shortcut, you can bind an `ifShortcut` macro onto the first key of such shortcut (as already shown above).

-In order to bind action to sequence of keys, you can use `ifGesture`.
+In order to bind action to sequence of keys, you can use `ifGesture` (as already shown above).

-You can also use the `set keymapAction` to dynamically rebind keys in current keymap.
+In order to rebind keys during runtime, you can also use the `set keymapAction` command.
 Such bindings will last until keymap reload.

 ```
-set keymapAction.base.15 keystroke left
+set keymapAction.base.15 keystroke left            // map base.j to left arrow    15 is numeric keyid of the j key
-set keymapAction.base.16 keystroke down
+set keymapAction.base.16 keystroke down            // map base.k to down arrow    16 is numeric keyid of the k key
-set keymapAction.base.17 keystroke right
+set keymapAction.base.17 keystroke right           // map base.l to right arrow   17 is numeric keyid of the l key
-set keymapAction.base.8 keystroke up
+set keymapAction.base.08 keystroke up              // map base.i to up arrow      08 is numeric keyid of the i key
 ```

 You may also use similar syntax to bind stuff into module navigation modes.
-E.g., you may repurpose your mini-trackball to do some vim magic (with `VimMTL` and `VimMTR` macros):
+E.g., you may repurpose your mini-trackball to do some vim magic (with `VimMTL` and `VimMTR` macros).

+I.e., if you run following macro and then roll your keycluster trackball to the right, then every roll event will activate the VimMTR macro.

 ```
 set navigationModeAction.media.left macro VimMTL